Request to call (Puru)

 Accommodations during the Gokyo Ri Trek:

-Tents: Some trekkers prefer to bring their own tents and camp along the route.
+Tents: Some trekkers prefer to bring their tents and camp along the route.
 There are designated campsites available in most areas.

 Trekker's Information Management System (TIMS) Card: This card is issued by the Nepal Tourism Board and is mandatory for all trekkers in Nepal.
 It helps to track and manage trekker movement in the country and ensure their safety.

 Sagarmatha National Park Permit: This permit is required to enter the Sagarmatha National Park, which covers the Gokyo Ri Trek route.
-It is issued by the Department of National Parksb and Wildlife Conservation and costs NPR 3,000 for foreign trekkers.
+It is issued by the Department of National Parks and Wildlife Conservation and costs NPR 3,000 for foreign trekkers.

 Local Area Permit: This permit is required for all trekkers visiting the Solu-Khumbu region and is issued by the District Administration Office (DAO).
 It costs NPR 2,000 for foreign trekkers.
-Gokyo Ri Peak Climbing Permit: If you plan to climb Gokyo Ri peak, you will need to obtain a peak climbing permit.
-This permit is issued by the Nepal Mountaineering Association and costs NPR 3,000 for foreign trekkers.
+Gokyo Ri Peak Climbing Permit: If you plan to climb Gokyo Ri Peak, you must obtain a peak climbing permit.
+The Nepal Mountaineering Association issues this permit which costs NPR 3,000 for foreign trekkers.

 individuals provide valuable services such as route navigation, language translation, and